scripting/opmlToWordpress/README.md

 http://myoptowp.com/ping?url=http://hello.com/myoutline.opml

-It returns info about what it did.

-Note: this will only work if the outline you entered in step 3 above matches the outline you call it with in the URL above.
+Note: this will only work if the outline you entered in step 3 above matches the outline you call it with.

 ### If you're using Drummer (todo)